Credit Score for Apartments: Complete Guide to Rental Checks

 • Dispute errors before your bid

-Your rights under the Privacy Act allow you to access and correct your info before checks occur.
+The Privacy Act lets you access and fix your info before checks happen.

 First Apartment: What New Renters Need to Know